openedx/open-edx-proposals/oeps/processes/oep-0021-proc-deprecation.rst

       While it is possible to create Issues with no template, it is strongly encouraged that you go to `github.com/openedx/:repo/issues`, click "New Issue", and choose the DEPR template so you don't miss any fields and automation works properly.
+The template fields help us more quickly address deprecation issues and reduce the amount of back and forth needed to make progress on work.
 If you must create an Issue outside the template, please preface your issue title with ``[DEPR]``.

 #.
 When writing the ticket, include the following information: